 Your pieces are a dialogue between art and jewellery.
 Was is it a conscious effort to create such a body of work?

 I feel like our designs have been extremely well received!
-We’re fortunate to have met a lot of people that are always looking to push the boundaries and experiment with something a little unconventional.
+We’re fortunate to have met a lot of people who are always looking to push the boundaries and experiment with something a little unconventional.
 I think oversized, geometric pieces work for everyone – it’s all about how comfortable you feel and how you pair your jewellery with your clothes.
 We live in a visual world and your style is a great way to communicate your personality.
 Pick a piece that fits with your personal style, and if you’re new to wearing jewellery, start with smaller, more minimal pieces and work your way to the more experimental and statement pieces.

 Which ones would you call signature Misho pieces?